Red King, White Knight

 Red King, White Knight is a 1989 American political thriller television film directed by Geoff Murphy and written by Ron Hutchinson.
-The film stars Tom Skerritt as Bill Stoner, a retired CIA operative who is sent to the Soviet Union to determine the truth behind assassination rumors.
-It also stars Max von Sydow as his old KGB adversary Szaz and Helen Mirren as his former girlfriend Anna.
+The film stars Tom Skerritt as Bill Stoner, a retired CIA operative who is sent to eastern Europe to determine the truth of a KGB plot to assassinate Soviet leader Mikhail Gorbachev.
+It also stars Helen Mirren as Stoner's former girlfriend Anna, Max von Sydow as his old retired KGB adversary Szaz, and Tom Bell as the KGB plot organiser Tulayev.

 At the 42nd Primetime Emmy Awards, von Sydow was nominated for Outstanding Supporting Actor in a Miniseries or a Special for his role in the film.